Skip to main content

 2 mentions Positive Neutral Negative

-Players express frustration with the grinding required to collect gold gems for unlocking new areas, with some feeling disinclined to revisit levels for additional grinding.
+Players express frustration with the grinding required to collect gold gems for unlocking new areas, with some feeling disinclined to revisit levels for additional gems.
 However, the option to restart levels or retain collectibles has been noted as a positive feature that alleviates some of the tedium associated with grinding.

 • “Those gold gems unlock portions of the world map...
 I need 45 to unlock the next section, but I only have 40 and have no desire to go back and do all the grinding to get these gold gems.”